rohan843/CTFs/strategies.md

 ## Disk Images

+Open the image in Autopsy and then go through it.

 ## Exotic Files

 There might be unconventional files provided at times, such as powerpoint files (`.ppt`).
 These are usually ZIP archives and can be unzipped to reveal usual files and data.